 If you are interested in hiring an Apprentice, there a few steps you need to take.

-- Choose an apprenticeships framework or standard for an apprenticeship in your industry and at a suitable level.
+- Choose an apprenticeships standard for an apprenticeship in your industry and at a suitable level.

 - Advertise your apprenticeship – your training organisation will do this for you through the find an apprenticeship

 - Select your apprentice and make an apprenticeship agreement and commitment statement with them.

 If you need any further information about the steps to hiring an apprentice please contact Emily Williams on 01246 959717 or email email@example.com

 You may be surprised that a number of local business leaders were also apprentices; hear about their experiences and why they support apprenticeships in Chesterfield.